Lands with Wilderness Characteristics

-Section 201 of Federal Land Management Policy Act (FLPMA) requires the BLM to maintain, on a continuing basis, an inventory of all public lands and their resources and other values, which includes wilderness characteristics.
-It also provides that the preparation and maintenance of the inventory shall not, of itself, change or prevent change of the management or use of public lands.
-It does not address or affect policy related to Congressionally-designated Wilderness or existing Wilderness Study Areas.
+Section 201 of Federal Land Policy and Management Act (FLPMA) requires the BLM to maintain an inventory of all public lands and their resources and other values, which includes wilderness characteristics.
+It states that the preparation and maintenance of the inventory shall not, of itself, change or prevent change of the management or use of public lands.
+Lands with wilderness characteristics are inventoried separately from designated Wilderness or wilderness study areas (WSAs).

-The BLM will use the land use planning process to determine how to manage lands with wilderness characteristics as part of the BLM’s multiple-use mandate.
-The BLM will analyze the effects of :
+The BLM uses the land use planning process to determine how to manage lands with wilderness characteristics as part of the agency's multiple-use mandate.
+During planning, the BLM will analyze the effects of :

 - Plan alternatives on lands with wilderness characteristics, and